mitchelsevere/getting-started-elm/README.md

 `elm package install elm-lang/html`

-You should recieve a prompt, saying:
+You should receive a prompt, saying:
 ```bash
 Some new packages are needed.
 Here is the upgrade plan.